mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 - Is linked to the `gBathroom` group.
 - Triggers an occupancy event (occupancy starts) upon detecting motion.

+#### Occupied and Vacant Actions

+The following are possible automations for when an area becomes occupied:

+**LightsOn** - will turn on any lights in a location that are point items tagged "Light" **LightsOnIfDark** - will turn any lights in a location that are point items tagged "Light" when it is dark out **SceneOn** - will activate any scenes in a location that are point items tagged "Scene" **SceneOnIfDark** - will activate any scenes in a location that are point items tagged "Scene" when it is dark out **AVOn** - will turn on any AV items in a location that are point items tagged "AVPower" **ExhaustFansOn** - will turn on any exhaust fan items in a location that are point items tagged "ExhaustFan"

+The following are possible automations for when an are become vacant:

+**LightsOff** - will turn off any lights in a location that are point items tagged "Light" **SceneOff** - will turn off any scenes in a location that are point items tagged "Scene" **AVOff** - will turn off any AV items in a location that are point items tagged "AVPower" **ExhaustFansOff** - will turn off any exhaust fan items in a location that are point items tagged "ExhaustFan"

+#### Tagging of items for automation by the Occupancy Manager

+Items that you want to automate need to be tagged for the Occupancy Manager to control them.
+Items must be a Point Item in the Semantic Model.
+They are then tagged as follows:

+- **Light**
+- **Scene**
+- **AVPower**
+- **ExhaustFan**

 ##### Considerations for Item Configuration